bforsbe/OccuPy/docs/Troubleshooting/install_trbl.md

     You need to try to install it according to the install procedures, and <a href="https://form.jotform.com/223012138013033" target="_blank" rel="noopener noreferrer">ask for help</a>
     if you still can't make it work.

+=== "On Mac"

+    Open a terminal and type `pip show occupy`, and hit enter.
+If you don't see details like version and location, then occupy probably wasn't installed properly.
+If you used a virtual environment when installing, make sure to activate it like you did before, and try again.

 === "On Linux (ubuntu)"